\\\ International Pet Travel

 2018 figures indicate that around 170,000 pets were taken abroad with owners that required pet vacations.
 Figures are not available for 2020, at the time of writing due to lockdown and restrictions.

-The UK has seen the rise in staycations, weekend breaks and days out, naturally not needing pet passports or jabs and treatments from veterinary services.
+The UK has seen the rise in staycations, weekend breaks and days out, naturally not needing pet passports, jabs or special treatments from veterinary services for travel purposes.

-If you are travelling, veterinary surgeries will be able to advise of any more recent changes made to the current legislation and is worth contacting them to bring you up to date if you haven’t travelled to Europe for a couple of years or so.
+If you are travelling abroad, veterinary surgeries will be able to advise of any more recent changes made to the current legislation and is worth contacting them to bring you up to date if you haven’t travelled to Europe for a couple of years or so.

 If you have a British Passport, yet your animal may have an EU pet passport issued in another country, such as Spain or France and is currently valid, then there are no changes required to the passport whilst valid and EU pet Rules continue to apply to their travel regulations.